Using DHARMa for residual checks of unsupported models

 fit_nbz = glmmTMB(count ~ spp + mined + (1|site), zi = ~spp + mined, family = nbinom2, data = Salamanders)

-If I try to calculate the scaled residuals via DHARMa functions, I get a warning and then an error.
-DHARMa attempts to make predictions from the model to simulate with, but it fails.
+If you try to calculate the scaled residuals via DHARMa functions for an unsupported model, you will get a warning and then an error.
+DHARMa attempts to make predictions from the model to simulate with, but it will then fail.

-This is an indication I’ll need to use
+This is an indication that you’d to use

 I can simulate from my model via the